Index

 Charles E Accetta

-In a neatly trimmed fenced-in Southern California backyard, where the blades of grass and the odd patch of dandelion leaves chlorophylled themselves to a uniformly green hue and where the flowers and shrubs obeyed the geometric house rule of the ninetieth degree, an older gentlemanly type person stood facing the back of the property with his arms raised to the sky.
+In a neatly trimmed, fenced-in Southern California backyard, the blades of grass and odd patch of dandelion leaves conformed to chemical impetus by donning coats of chlorophyll green hue.
+The flowers and shrubs guarding the fenceline conformed in their own manner by obeying the geometric house rule of the ninetieth degree.
+In this setting, an old man cast in a bearing once considered regal stood facing the back of the property with his arms raised to the sky, calling out in an accent that straddled the border between Brooklyn Hasid and Back Bay provincial.

-The old gentleman lowered his arms and looked down in front of him.
+The old man lowered his arms and looked down in front of him.
 A young boy looked up and they continued a conversation.

 "What does that mean, Grandpa?
 What's a Reformed Jew?"